CharlesB91/retro-bank/README.md

 ## Credits

 - The original inspiration was taken from YouTube tutorial.
-Although the app features in this tutorial is deployed completely differently with a different data model.
+Although the app featured in this tutorial is deployed completely differently with a different data model.
 This allowed me to understand the logic and functionality i needed to build this application. (https://www.youtube.com/watch?v=71X58zIzrgA&list=RDCMUCfgSHpMOBXqmtqufxgVp68g&index=3)
 - The gspread documentation provided amazing guidance for manipulating data in the google sheet. (https://docs.gspread.org/en/latest/user-guide.html)
 - After some googling came across a specific email validator for when a user registers for the first time (https://pypi.org/project/email-validator/)
 - The coloured text and highlighted text effect was taken from YouTube tutorial (https://www.youtube.com/watch?v=u51Zjlnui4Y)